McGee Field

-McGee Field/Harris Stadium (officially Benjamin Humphreys McGee Field at Eugene O. Harris Stadium) located in Sewanee, Tennessee is the home of the Sewanee Tigers football and lacrosse teams.
-It was dedicated as McGee Field at homecoming on October 22, 1977.
-Before then the stadium was known as Hardee Field, named for Lt.
+McGee Field at Harris Stadium (officially Benjamin Humphreys McGee Field at Eugene O. Harris Stadium) is a multi-purpose stadium located on the campus of Sewanee: The University of the South in Sewanee, Tennessee.
+The venue serves as home of the Sewanee Tigers football, lacrosse, and track and field teams.

+It was dedicated as "McGee Field" at homecoming on October 22, 1977.
+Before then the stadium was known as "Hardee Field", named for Lt.
 General William J. Hardee of the Confederate States of America.
-Thus sometimes the field is also called Hardee-McGee Field.
+Thus sometimes the field is also called "Hardee-McGee Field".
 McGee Field is the oldest stadium in the South still in use.